By Priority — Quick Answer

 • Ndutu (southern Serengeti, Dec–Mar): Calving season concentration.
 Best for predator action in Jan–Feb.

-• Northern Serengeti (Mara River, Aug–Oct): River crossings.
+• Northern Serengeti (Mara River, Aug–Oct): River crossings via Klein's Gate or Kogatende.
 Best for migration crossing priority.

 Kenya